james-alex/html_character_entities/README.md

 ## Maps

-A map of every HTML character code, as well as their ASCII code entities, can be referenced from `HtmlCharacterEntities.characters`.
-It is used by the `decode` method.
+A map of every HTML 4.01 character code, as well as their ASCII and hex code entities can be referenced from `HtmlCharacterEntities.characters`.

+__Note:__ The hex codes in the map don't have leading 0s.
+I.e. the hex code `&#x0000a5;` is in the map as `&#xa5;`.
+When decoding hex code entities, the leading 0s will be removed by the parser before being looked up.

 ```dart
 Map<String, String> c = HtmlCharacterEntities.characters;